 International B-Schools can be really expensive, with an MBA degree costing up to 85 lacs INR, while Indian Schools have an average fees of 20 lacs INR.
 Even the entrance exams have a drastic difference in cost.

-Speaking of entrance exams, here are some more difference between the CAT and the GMAT exams:
+Here are some more difference between the CAT and the GMAT exams:

 The syllabus of CAT and GMAT is almost the same.
 They both focus on verbal and quantitative skills of the the test-taker.
 However, they focus on these sections quite differently.